 Bird’s nest soup

-The main ingredient in bird’s nest soup is the nest of the swiftlet, a tiny bird that lives in caves in Southeast Asia.
+The main ingredient in bird’s nest soup, a Chinese delicacy, is the nest of the swiftlet, a tiny bird that lives in caves in Southeast Asia.
 The swiftlet makes a nest from its own saliva rather than sticks and straw – the only bird in the world to do so.
 Harvesting these nests requires skill – men must balance on tall bamboo poles to grab the nests from inside the dark caves.
 Like sea cucumber, bird’s nest doesn’t actually taste much of anything.
 It’s enjoyed a rise in popularity from its growing reputation as both a health tonic and an aphrodisiac.

 Thousand-year old eggs